 Aside from enrolling specifically in an engineering or coding class, other classes use the Sigma Lab across the curriculum.
 Students in the theatre department have designed and created die cuts to create stage lighting effects.
 Young artists have combined circuitry into their creations.
 AVID classes have done laser-cutting projects to familiarize themselves with the resources and classes offered in the program.
 And the world-famous science club BACON (Best All-around Club of Nerds) uses the Sigma Lab (and even helped design it).

-Designed by BACON members, CHS engineering teacher Dr. Matt Shields, and Moseley architects, the Sigma Lab is the embodiment of the creative process.
+Designed by BACON members, then-CHS engineering teacher Dr. Matt Shields, and Moseley architects, the Sigma Lab is the embodiment of the creative process.
 The lab is an award-winning suite of spaces designed for collaborating, designing, coding, building, evaluating, and more.
 It’s not often when visitors from an elite university engineering program enter a high school lab and say, “I’m jealous.”
 There are collaborative spaces with whiteboards and meeting tables.
 Adjacent to those is a computer lab for design and fabrication facilities, including 3D printers, a CNC machine, and a laser cutter.
 Further back is a mechatronics room, dedicated to adding the smarts (microcontrollers, electronics, programming, etc.) to designs, and a machine lab with a laser cutter and more.
 The space is a tool for all students and teachers at CHS to turn their ideas, no matter how crazy, into reality.
 The redesign of the space won recognition from Virginia Education Facility Planners and the Council of Educational Facility Planners Southeast Region.

 Open to all students without any application process, the Sigma program offers a five-year engineering program that can begin as early as 8th grade at Buford Middle School.
 The first-year engineering class has no math prerequisites or application process, signaling that all students are welcome and can succeed.
 The first two years of the program are offered as career and technical education courses; the third and fourth years are dual-enrollment classes that give credit through PVCC.
 The fifth year of the program is a self-driven senior capstone project.